 What about Medicaid patients?

-However, despite the expansion of Medicaid under the ACA, state Medicaid plans are not required to cover preventive services for people with traditional Medicaid plans.
-In January 2013, the federal government began to offer states financial incentives for extending preventive care coverage to this population.
-If states include all of the adult preventive services recommended by the USPSTF and ACIP in traditional Medicaid plans without imposing cost-sharing on patients, they can receive a one-percentage point increase in their federal Medicaid match rate (i.e., they get extra federal funding).
+However, states are not specifically required to cover preventive services for people with traditional Medicaid plans.
+In January 2013, the federal government began to offer states financial incentives to extend preventive care coverage to this population.
+If states include all of the adult preventive services recommended by the USPSTF and the ACIP in traditional Medicaid plans without imposing cost-sharing on patients, they can receive a one-percentage point increase in their federal Medicaid match rate (i.e., they get extra federal funding).

 Although it might seem difficult to keep track of all of the different preventive services guidelines, Healthcare.gov maintains a comprehensive list of covered preventive services for adults, women and children.